VesperApp/VesperApp/README.md

 ## Usage

 > Enter your current drink ingredients into the single search bar on the homepage.
-Andy will return relevant mixed drink recipes based on a carefully tuned algorithm paried with a large (and growing!) database of drink recipes.
+Andy will return relevant mixed drink recipes based on a carefully curated algorithm pared with a large (and growing!) database of drink recipes.

 ## Requirements